-As the owner of a blog, you may be wondering if the same rules of commercial sites and apps apply to you.
+As the owner of a blog or similarly simple website, you may be wondering if the same rules of commercial sites and apps apply to you.

 To answer that question, here are a couple of things you need to consider:

 - Are you collecting/interacting with the personal data of your readers (eg. names, usernames, email address, IP addresses, session activity or payment details)?

 - Do you have a contact form or newsletter sign-up?

 - Do you use any third-party widgets or services (for example, Google Analytics or AdSense)?

 If you answered yes to any of these, then many of the same privacy rules that apply to commercial websites and apps will apply to you.

 - In the US privacy laws can vary widely and are often implemented on both a State and Federal Level.